Criticism of Jesus

+Jesus Christ, the central figure of Christianity and first-century Judean figure, has been the subject of criticism from both religious scholars and secular thinkers.
+Jesus has faced a variety of criticism on the basis of his actions, teachings, and legitimacy across history and in modern times.
+A person who makes counter-arguments to refute these criticisms is called an Apologetic.

-Jesus was criticised in the first century AD by the Pharisees and scribes for disobeying certain halakhic interpretations of the Mosaic Law, for example by healing on Sabbath.
+Jesus was criticized in the first century AD by the Pharisees and scribes for disobeying certain halakhic interpretations of the Mosaic Law, for example by healing on Sabbath.
 He was decried in Judaism as a failed Jewish messiah claimant and a false prophet by most Jewish denominations.
 Judaism also considers the worship of any person a form of idolatry, and rejects the claim that Jesus was divine.
 Some psychiatrists, religious scholars and writers explain that Jesus' family, followers (John 7:20) and contemporaries seriously regarded him as delusional, possessed by demons, or insane.

-Early critics of Jesus and Christianity included Celsus in the second century and Porphyry in the third.
+Early critics of Christianity and Jesus included Celsus in the second century and Porphyry in the third.
 In the 19th century, Friedrich Nietzsche was highly critical of Jesus as described in the New Testament, whose teachings he considered to be "anti-nature" in their treatment of topics such as sexuality.
 More contemporary notable critics of Jesus include Ayn Rand, Hector Avalos, Sita Ram Goel, Christopher Hitchens, Bertrand Russell, and Dayananda Saraswati.